MIND Data Science Lab

 MGH Biomedical Informatics Core

-Our laboratory is an official Research Core for Partners Healthcare (MGH Biomedical Informatics Core) and provides free initial consultation on problems in computational biology, research data management, web development, ontology development and use, as well as general scientific software engineering.
+Our MGH Biomedical Informatics Core is an official Research Core for Mass General Brigham and provides free initial consultation on problems in computational biology, research data management, web development, ontology development and use, as well as general scientific software engineering.
 We are funded by research grants and contracts from government, private philanthropies and industry.
-We provide consultation and software engineering to members of the Partners Healthcare consortium, academia and industry, on a monthly-invoiced time and materials basis.
+We provide consultation and software engineering to members of Mass General Brigham, academia and industry, on a monthly-invoiced time and materials basis.

 Scientific Community Websites